renanorodrigues/ecommerce-app/README.md

 ## Modifications

-1. Dockerizing the application
-### Dockerization the application to facilitate the installation and maintenance of services.
+### Dockerizing the application

-* Use docker to run the application in your machine by clone this repository.
+1. Use docker to run the application in your machine by clone this repository.
 After that, run the command:
 ```
 docker-compose build
 ```
-* Next, create the database
+2. Next, create the database
 ```
 docker-compose run rails-api rails db:create
 ```
-* And run the migratons
+3. And run the migratons
 ```
 docker-compose run rails-api rails db:migrate
 ```

-* Test the application
+4. Test the application
 ```
 docker-compose up
 ```